 Let us now explore the ultra-relativistic regime.
-To do so we used two approaches; either we considered very narrow Gaussian wave-packets with $\Delta k$ up to $15 \hbar/L$ or we considered the same wave-packets as in the previous section \ref{sec:non-relat_carpet} but with a high initial velocity.
+To do so we used two approaches; either we considered very narrow Gaussian wave packets with $\Delta k$ up to $15 \hbar/L$ or we considered the same wave packets as in the previous section \ref{sec:non-relat_carpet} but with a high initial velocity.

-In both cases, we observe that the wave function is constrainded by the light cone as shown on Fig. \ref{fig:relat_psi} where we display the propagation of a very narrow Gaussian wave packet ($\sigma_x=10^{-5} L$) and no initial velocity ($p_0=0$) .
+In both cases, we observe that the wave function is constrained by the light cone as shown on Fig. \ref{fig:relat_psi} where we display the propagation of a very narrow Gaussian wave packet ($\sigma_x=10^{-5} L$) and no initial velocity ($p_0=0$) .

-In the high energy regime, there is almost no dispersion effect meaning that the the quantum revival time becomes extremely large.
+In the high energy regime, there is almost no dispersion effect meaning that the quantum revival time becomes extremely large.
 Hence, we simply see classical revivals appearing for times $T_{cl}$ that are close to $2L/c$.
 The particles propagate as expected for a classical particle; simply bouncing in the box.
 These behaviours are the one expected from our calculations carried in Sec. \ref{sec:revival}.